cheshire-cat-ai/docs/mkdocs/plugins/hooks.md

         cat.send_ws_message("Cat is going broke")
 ```

-You should be able to run your own hooks also in tools and forms.
-Not fully tested yet, let us know :)

 ## Available Hooks

-You can view the list of available hooks by exploring the Cat source code under the folder [`core/cat/mad_hatter/core_plugin/hooks`](https://github.com/cheshire-cat-ai/core/tree/main/core/cat/mad_hatter/core_plugin/hooks){:target="_blank"}.
+Here is a list of availble hooks.
+Each has a dedicated page with examples (see `Hooks API Reference` on the left menu).
-All the hooks you find in there define default Cat's behavior and are ready to be overridden by your plugins.
+Hooks define default Cat's behavior and are ready to be overridden by your plugins.

 The process diagrams found under the [`Framework → Technical Diagrams`](../framework/flows/cat-bootstrap.md) section illustrate where the hooks are called during the Cat's execution flow.
 Not all the hooks have been documented yet. ( [help needed! &#128568;](https://discord.com/channels/1092359754917089350/1092360068269359206){:target="_blank"} ).